Install empiricaldist if we don't already have it

 None

 During the first 24 months, the model is a little too optimistic, and after 120 months it is much too optimistic.
 But the lognormal model gets the shape of the curve right: if your mental model of the distribution is lognormal, you would have a reasonably accurate understanding of the situation.
+And you would understand why a patient who has survived three years is likely to live longer than a patient who has just been diagnosed.

 Life Expectancy At Birth#